 You have to look much harder to find single track roads in Scotland than used to be the case: but they're still there.
 As you travel further north and west, and in particular on Scotland's islands, you will sooner or later find yourself on a road too narrow to pass the vehicle coming the other way towards you.

-Bear in mind that if the passing place is on the right and you reach it first, stop on the left side of the road opposite the passing place: pulling across to the right is as good a way to lose your no-claims bonus as any.
+Bear in mind that if the passing place is on the right and you reach it first, you should stop on the left side of the road opposite the passing place: pulling across to the right is as good a way to lose your no-claims bonus as any.
+And whichever side the passing place is on, the rule is that the person who reaches it first should stop.
+Driving through a passing place when you can see you are going to meet an oncoming vehicle before the next one is bad driving.
 Also bear in mind the - not always well respected - convention that traffic going downhill should try to be considerate to traffic going uphill.

 You can't always see far enough ahead on these roads to plan well in advance, and the judgement can be a fine one.
 So think ahead, look as far ahead as possible, be prepared to give way and wait, and be equally prepared to be positive.
-But when approaching that blind bend or summit, bear in mind one thought: if you met yourself coming the other way, could you both stop?
-And always remember the next corner could conceal an oncoming refuse truck or articulated lorry full of fish.
+But when approaching that blind bend or summit, keep in mind one important thought: if you met yourself coming the other way, could you both stop?
+And always remember the next corner could conceal an oncoming refuse truck or articulated lorry full of fish or logs.
 Or a driver used to driving on the right hand side of the road who's reverted to doing so in the absence of white lines.

 There's a point of view that suggests that we tourists ought to be more prepared to give way to people making their living by driving these roads, and we've got a lot of sympathy for that.
 You should also bear in mind that the driver of the white van coming towards you probably doesn't own his vehicle, and therefore probably cares less about it than you do about your car.
 This, too, argues in favour of a conservative approach.
 But not a timid one: if you are timid on these roads you could be in for some very, very slow journeys.

 If you do find yourself nose to nose with someone between passing places (and it does happen, even between attentive and considerate drivers), then the person who can most easily reverse to a passing place should do so.
 This usually means the person closest to a passing place should do the reversing: but gradient, type of vehicle, and number of vehicles that would have to reverse can be factors too.
-The obvious implication of this is that you should never drive a vehicle on a single track road that you cannot readily reverse should the need arise.
+The obvious implication of this is that you should never drive a vehicle - with or without a trailer - on a single track road that you cannot readily reverse should the need arise.

 Finally, don't let your concentration on what's coming the other way stop you keeping a close watch on your mirror.
-If someone comes up behind you, they're obviously travelling the road faster than you are.
-You should use a passing place to pull over and let them through.
-This is more than simple courtesy: the road signs above right emphasise the point.
-And anyway, it is much more comfortable travelling these roads without that same white van sitting on your rear bumper.
+If someone comes up behind you, they're obviously travelling the road faster than you and you are obliged to use a passing place to pull over and let them through.
+This is more than simple courtesy: the road signs on this page emphasise the point.
+And anyway, it is much more comfortable travelling these roads without a queue of traffic behind you.

 Driving single track roads can be hard work, but they are part of the character of the Highlands and Islands.
 Think ahead and pay attention, and try not to be distracted by the stunning scenery in which so many of them are found.